 In order to obtain a complete understanding of DCM measurements, we carry out numerical simulation of the tip's magnetization mainly with two open-source software packages: Nmag [153], which is based on the finite element method and $MuMax^3$ [154], based on the finite element difference method.
 Both software packages use micromagnetic formalism and solve numerically the Landau-Lifschitz-Gilbert equation.
-After checking the physical equivalence of the results provided by the both methods, $MuMax^3$ has been preferred for its high computational performance given by GPU-acceleration at the cost of a simpler space discretization in cubic meshes.
+After checking the physical equivalence of the results provided by both methods, $MuMax^3$ has been preferred for its high computational performance given by GPU-acceleration at the cost of a simpler space discretization in cubic meshes.

-We model the geometry of each MnAs magnetic tip based on observations made by SEM.
-The side of the cubic mesh elements is set to 5 nm, corresponding to the dipolar exchange length of the material $l{ex} = \sqrt{2A{ex}/(\mu_0 M_s)^2}$.
-The validity of this discretization is confirmed by comparing the results of a few representative simulations with simulations using much smaller mesh sizes.
+The geometrical model of each MnAs magnetic tip is based on observations made by SEM.
+The side of the cubic mesh elements is set to 5 nm, corresponding to the dipolar exchange length of the material $l{ex} = \sqrt{2A{ex}/(\mu_0 M_s)^2}$ .
+The validity of this discretization is confirmed by comparing few representative results with simulations carried out by using much smaller mesh sizes.